paschmann/OpenAero/Computer Mount/README.md

 # Computer Mount

+ ### 🛑 Currently has an issue with being too flexible and could break quite easily.
+Currently being re-designed.

 ## Overview

 Provides a computer mount for the OpenAero system, and is raised slightly to provide access to any mounting or holes beneath the accessory.
 Requires a computer mount insert to be printed or purchased.